 How much will my take home pay be with an umbrella company?

 When you become an employee of an umbrella company, you will be paid via HMRC’s tax system called Pay As You Earn (PAYE).
-This means you will be paid as if you were working as a permanent employee for your end client (the umbrella company acts as an intermediary).
+This means you will be paid as if you were working as a permanent employee for your end client (the umbrella company acts as an intermediary), unlike working through your own limited company where income is typically split between salary and dividends.

-PAYE will result in most umbrella company employees retaining roughly 60% to 70% of their salary after all the legal deductions have been processed and sent to HMRC.
+PAYE will result in most umbrella company employees retaining typically around 60% to 70% of their contract rate after all the legal deductions have been processed and sent to HMRC.
 These include income tax, Employee National Insurance Contributions (NIC) and the employment costs (Employer’s National Insurance and the Apprenticeship Levy).

 You may also find that your pay is subject to additional deductions, including student loan repayment and pension contributions.
 It’s also worth noting that umbrella companies deduct a fee (margin) to cover the associated administration in exchange for processing your payroll.

-Before joining an umbrella company, requesting a tailored take-home pay calculation based on your circumstances is a good idea.
+Before joining an umbrella company, it’s a good idea to request a tailored take-home pay calculation based on your circumstances.
 The umbrella will then present you with an amount they expect you to retain (estimated) based on your pay rate, work hours, tax code, etc.

-A word of advice – be careful the umbrella companies you speak to do not inflate your pay retention to try and trick you into using their service over the competition.
+Be careful that the umbrella companies you speak to do not inflate your pay retention to try to encourage you to use their service over the competition.
 Sadly, this has been known to happen and has understandably frustrated contractors and freelancers.

 We cover this in more detail later in this article under the question – Why are other umbrella companies offering me higher take home pay?